Viewing a network device

 Fibre Channel Ports

-The full list of information fields which can be displayed in the Inference group for a network device object are displayed in the following table.
+The following table lists information fields that can be displayed in the Inference group for a network device object.

 Last successful CMDB sync